nickel-lang/organist/README.md

 2. It shows where the contract was enforced.
 This is inside the `nix.ncl` lib, but those are readable contract definitions, instead of an internal function building a derivation.
 3. It shows the actual value the expression evaluated to.
 This is not very useful here, because `packages` is already a string literal, but would be if `packages` was a compound expression.

 This report is made possible by contracts, a runtime validation feature of Nickel.
 Here, a contract is slapped on top of our `shell.ncl` transparently by the `nix.ncl` library.

-While this precise error is a tad artificila, and the current contracts of `nickel-nix` are minimalists, the point is to demonstrate the _potential_ of encoding the domain knowledge and constraints of Nix inside Nickel, in order to improve the troubleshooting experience.
+While this precise error is a tad artificial, and the current contracts of `nickel-nix` are minimalists, the point is to demonstrate the _potential_ of encoding the domain knowledge and constraints of Nix inside Nickel, in order to improve the troubleshooting experience.